vkhazin/elastic4logging-courseware/content/chapter-04/TermsAggregation.md

 * "aggregations" or "aggs" - part of ElasticSearch Dsl
 * "order-status" - arbitrary name for aggregation
 * "terms" - type of aggregation to use
+* "status.keyword" - multi-field mapping for "status" property of json document